dnvriend/sbt-scaffold-play/README.md

 ### crud
-Creates a very simple CRUD REST endpoint with `swagger` annotations, an `evolution` script, a REST endpoint added to `routes` so you can directly call the endpoint after scaffolding and when Play recompiles the scaffold should work.
+Creates a very simple CRUD REST endpoint with `swagger` annotations, an `evolution` script, a REST endpoint added to `routes` so you can directly call the endpoint after scaffolding.

 ```bash
 [play-seed] $ scaffold crud